langlk/planet-age-calculator/README.md

 * Program converts seconds into Mars years.
 * Program converts seconds into Jupiter years
 * Program determines a user's remaining life expectancy based on their age and gender.
+* Program returns average life expectancy if user does not specify a gender.
 * If user's age is past their life expectancy, program returns 1 Earth year as expected remaining.
 * Program converts a user's remaining life expectancy different planetary years.

+## Future Functionality

+* Program converts to remaining Planets' years (Saturn, Uranus, Neptune).
+* Program incorporates more information into calculating life expectancy.

 ## Support and contact details